AYUSHPARAB/Safecast-Live-A-Real-Time-Radiation-Monitoring-Web-Application/README.md

 - **Alerts** — Any reading above the threshold produces an alert.
 - **Heatmap** — readings aggregated into geohash cells (data blobs).
 - **Top-N hotspots** — the most dangerous cells worldwide are ranked every 30 seconds.
-- **spike detection** — A sudden jump relative to a sensor's own moving average is flagged as a spike.
+- **Spike detection** — A sudden jump relative to a sensor's own moving average is flagged as a spike.
-- **global statistics** — rolling 30-second window produce global count, average and maximum cpm.
+- **Global statistics** — rolling 30-second window produce global count, average and maximum cpm.
 - **Area filter** — The map can be restricted to a region (World, Fukushima, Europe, Japan....) so fewer data items are displayed.
-- **time-window replay** — A separate replay page fetches a historical time window and animates it with play/pause, speed and a timeline scrubber.
+- **Time-window replay** — A separate replay page fetches a historical time window and animates it with play/pause, speed and a timeline scrubber.

 All data processing happens in Flink.
 The backend only caches, persists and forwards; the frontend only renders.